-CEO, director, vice president, managing partner: These job titles all signify some degree of leadership, but it can often be hard to discern the hierarchy and differing levels of responsibility underpinning each title.
+CEO, Director, Vice President, Managing Partner: These job titles all signify some degree of leadership, but it can often be hard to discern the hierarchy and levels of responsibility underpinning each title.
 The same job can have a different job title depending on the company, industry, location, and organization size.

-Executive job titles help delineate the structure of an organization and the reporting workflows of an organization’s staff.
+Executive job titles help delineate an organization's structure and the reporting workflows of its staff.
 They also help teams understand who is in charge of what.
 The CMO, for instance, is the head of marketing; the CFO is responsible for finance.

 Here are some key executive job titles and what they mean.